 We watch a huge variety of movies, but always from start to finish without interruption, so he gets the full story arc.
 For the big Disney blockbusters, we watch the Portuguese or Chinese translations.

 And now, my point:

-The reason I’m finally writing about this is because I realized that I’m doing all of these things for myself, as much as for him.
+The reason I’m finally writing about this is because I realized that I’m doing all these things for myself as much as for him.